This article will go over:

 Where to look?: You may need to consult a realty broker in order to find suitable rental housing.
 However, you might also be able to build a network that can help you get better deals before the market opens.

 What are they good at?
 Cryptocurrency is a good investment for risk-seeking individuals who would not mind if their investment went to zero in exchange for higher returns.
-It is not a good investment choice for risk-averse or people who need to invest in a safe way.
+It is not a good investment choice for risk-averse people or those who need to invest in a safe way.

 - Rewards: This year was particularly tough for cryptocurrency.
 Most of the top cryptos have fallen sharply.
 However, many cryptocurrencies such as Bitcoin are at all-time highs.
-So those who bought years before and held (or had a HODL) their coins may still have nice gains, despite the recent plunge.
+So those who bought years before and held (or HODLed) their coins may still have nice gains, despite the recent plunge.

 Where to find them?: Cryptocurrency may be available at many brokers.
 But, often these sources only offer the most widely-used coins.
 Coinbase or Binance may, however, have hundreds of cryptos for sale, from the most sought-after to the less well-known.

 As you consider which investments to make, think about your risk tolerance, timeframe, knowledge of investing, as well as your financial situation.
 You have the option of choosing lower-risk investments that offer a moderate return and can grow your wealth, or you can take more risk to get a higher return.
 Investing involves balancing risk and return.
 A balanced approach allows you to make safe investments but still have the potential for long-term gains.